 The distinct and discrete levels of school performance, and how they are calculated, on each indicator in the statewide accountability system;

 The state’s accountability system is our primary way of measuring each school’s and district’s progress on attaining the state goal of success after high school for all students.
 ESSA provides us with an opportunity to refine our accountability system to better align it with the agency’s goals and strategies.
-This will allow us to broaden the dimensions of performance we consider, as well as to improve our system for assisting those schools and districts farthest behind in attaining the state’s goals.
+This allows us to broaden the dimensions of performance we consider, as well as to improve our system for assisting those schools and districts farthest behind in attaining the state’s goals.

-Our state’s existing accountability system rests primarily on student achievement and growth and graduation data, with an emphasis on closing gaps for historically low performing subgroups.
+Our state’s accountability system rests primarily on student achievement and growth and graduation data, with an emphasis on closing gaps for all students, including those that are low performing.
 These data are fundamental to the educational enterprise.
 If students are not proficient on grade-level material and are not graduating, then schools and districts are not doing their jobs.
 And if not all students are performing well, the accountability system should highlight those gaps.

-In our proposed new accountability system, these data remain core measures of school and district results, and opportunity gaps for high needs students remain of paramount consideration.
-In addition, we are expanding the measures included in the system to create a more comprehensive picture of student opportunity and outcomes, and we are increasing the value placed on improvement.
+To meet the requirements identified in ESSA, we have expanded the measures included in the system to create a more comprehensive picture of student opportunity and outcomes and have increased the value placed on improvement.
 By doing so, we intend to promote a more well-rounded view of school performance and to encourage schools and districts to focus on increasing equitable access to educational opportunities.
 These measures also more strongly connect to our agency strategies.

+Accountability determinations consist of a normative component and a criterion-referenced component, which are used to classify schools.

+The normative component, or accountability percentile, measures the performance of all students in a school compared to other schools in the state.
+This measure is reported as a percentile, from 1 to 99, which is calculated using multiple years of data for all available accountability indicators for a school.
+Schools are grouped together based on the grades they serve: non-high schools, serving a combination of grades 3 through 8; middle-high and K-12 schools, serving one or more grades 3 through 8 and grade 10; and high schools, where the only tested grade is grade 10.
+Within each grouping, each school’s performance on each indicator is ranked and weighted according to the weighting rules described below.
+The resulting accountability percentile provides information about how a school is doing compared to other schools serving similar grades.

+The criterion-referenced component measures a school’s progress towards improvement targets.
+In the accountability system, we use data from all students in the school and the lowest performing students in the school to determine overall progress towards targets.

+For each school as a whole and for the lowest performing students group, improvement targets are set for each of the accountability indicators as shown in the table below.